jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

     include_left-hand_column_text_: true
     lefthand_text:
       header_type: Medium Header
-      text: Movement/ Momentum?
-Our Workplace Today
+      text: Values-Driven Design
       download: ''
       link_url: ''
       link_text: ''
     text_block: >-
-      In its twelfth year, the Industry Leaders Roundtable brings together thought leaders in organizational psychology, sociology, law, architecture and engineering to change culture by providing research, information and action-oriented programs to achieve greater representation of women in the
+      In its thirteenth year, the Industry Leaders Roundtable brings together thought leaders in organizational psychology, sociology, law, architecture and engineering to change culture by providing research, information and action-oriented programs to achieve greater representation of women in the